 Our best advice when choosing magazines -- just like books, look for periodicals that capture your child's interests!
 If they enjoy science, go for a periodical that shares STEM articles.
 If they enjoy fiction stories, look for a magazine that shares stories and poetry.

 Babybug & Ladybug Magazine for Toddlers

-For younger kids, our favorites are Babybug(for babies & toddlers) and Ladybug (perfect for ages 3 - 6 years old) magazines.
 The illustrations are GORGEOUS!
 And there's always seasonal material.
 Kids will love the short stories, poems and picture puzzles.
-And we kept ours for years -- I would store them with our other holiday books and we would re-read them each year.
+And we have kept ours for years -- I would store them with our other holiday books and we would re-read them each year.